Technologicat/extrafeathers/README.md

        - The full triangulation is automatically pieced together from all the MPI processes.
 For implementation simplicity, the visualization always uses linear triangle elements; other degrees are interpolated onto `P1`.
        - P2/P3 data is automatically converted onto once-refined P1, to display it at full nodal resolution.
      - As of v0.3.0, scalar field on a triangle mesh only.
-       - Note you can take a component of a vector field, or interpolate an expression onto your function space, as usual.
+       - Note you can take a component of a vector or tensor field (`.sub(j)`), or interpolate an expression onto your function space, as usual.
 See [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) for examples.
      - Meant for debugging and visualizing simulation progress, especially for a lightweight MPI job that runs locally on a laptop (but still much faster with 4 cores rather than 1).
 Allows near-realtime visual feedback, and avoids the need to start [ParaView](https://www.paraview.org/) midway through the computation just to quickly check if the solver is still computing and if the results look reasonable.
-     - Can optionally display the mesh and its MPI partitioning, on top of the function data.
-See `mpiplot_mesh`.
+     - Can optionally display the mesh and its MPI partitioning on top of the function data.
+See also `mpiplot_mesh` to do that separately.
    - `mpiplot_mesh` [**2D**]
      - Plot the *whole* mesh in the root process while running in parallel.
-     - Can optionally color-code the edges by MPI-partitioning.
+     - Can optionally color-code the edges by MPI partitioning.
+Use `matplotlib.pyplot.legend` to see which is which.
-     - Can optionally display the P1 visualization edges (generated by `extrafeathers`) of a P2 or P3 `FunctionSpace`.
+     - Can optionally display the P1 visualization edges (generated by `extrafeathers`) of a P2 or P3 `FunctionSpace` (in a fainter color, to distinguish them from element edges).
    - `plot_facet_meshfunction` [**2D**] [**serial only**]
      - Visualize whether the boundaries of a 2D mesh have been tagged as expected.
 Debug tool, for use when generating and importing meshes.
 This functionality is oddly missing from `dolfin.plot`.
-     - See the [`import_gmsh`](demo/import_gmsh.py) demo for an example.
+     - See [`demo.import_gmsh`](demo/import_gmsh.py) for an example.
+   - Low-level utilities:
-   - Lower-level utility `as_mpl_triangulation` [**2D**].
+     - `as_mpl_triangulation` [**2D**].
-     - Takes a `dolfin.FunctionSpace` (or a `.sub(j)` of a `VectorFunctionSpace` or `TensorFunctionSpace`), and represents its mesh as a `matplotlib.tri.Triangulation`.
+       - Represent the mesh of a scalar `dolfin.FunctionSpace` (or a component `.sub(j)` of a `VectorFunctionSpace` or `TensorFunctionSpace`) as a `matplotlib.tri.Triangulation`.
-     - Has flags to refine P2/P3 to P1, and to get the whole mesh or just the MPI-local part.
+       - Has flags to refine P2/P3 onto P1, and to represent the whole mesh or just the MPI-local part.
      - `pause`
        - Non-focus-stealing pause helper for prodding Matplotlib into updating the figure window, courtesy of [this StackOverflow post](https://stackoverflow.com/a/45734500).

 ### Mesh I/O